RENCI/tx-parallex/README.md

   - c
 ```
 ## Python
-A dsl block contains a subset of python.
+A dsl block contains a subset of Python.

 Available syntax: